RobDeNo/knowledge-database/Windows/win-sysinternals.md

 #Streams - Reveal NTFS alternate streams.

-#Strings - Search for ANSI and UNICODE strings in binaryimages.
+#Strings - Search for ANSI and UNICODE strings in binaryimages.Can also read databse files found in software such as chrome

 #Sync - Flush cached data to disk.